+At its monthly meeting on Thursday, November 14, at the City-County Building Knoxville-Knox Co.
+Planning faced the latter issue head-on when attorney John Valliant, representing applicant Ball Homes LLC, requested from the com-mission that a parcel of land be rezoned for develed west of Andes Road and north of Middlebrook Pike in Commission District 6. is currently zoned as Agricul-tural.
+Ball Homes requested the zoning be changed to PR (Planned Residential), so they could build a subdivision of 4 du/a.
+The staffrecommendation was for 2.68 du/a.
+Unsurprisingly, area resiobjection is the inadequate roads.
+Valliant addressed that issue and more.
 The county commission voted for four dwelling units per acre," said Valliant.
 "What Ball Homes is ready to do is what the traffic engineering said should be done.
-It will redo the 13-foot road and whatever county engineering detertrary number.
+It will redo the 13-foot road and whatever else county engineering determines need to be done in to proceed.
+It seems to me 2.68 is a somewhat arbitrary number.
 I'm not sure how they arrived at that number.
-You all know Ball Homes is a good develop they've done a lot for the community and a lot for the schools.
-So we request that it be zoned the same as the adjacent tract, at four units per acre. residents.
-Michelle Goldman was emotional in her plea to the planning commission to keep the area "We sit on the porch and enjoy the field behind us," she said.
-"I'm here to ask you the following question.
-Her question list went way Continue on page 3 settled on 1 acre.
+You all know Ball Homes is a good develop-er ... they've done a lot for the community and a lot for the schools.
+So we request that it be zoned the same as the adjacent tract, at four units per acre.
+Representing residents.
+Michelle Goldman was emotional in her plea to the planning commission to keep the area unsullied "We sit on the porch and enjoy the field behind us, she said.
+"I'm here to ask you the following question Her question list went way Have you ever been to Continue on page 3 tage in quiet countryside, settled on 1 acre.
 New carpet.
-Oversized Heat Pump n/ 6-7 year old roof.
-Wood MLS# 1072627 599.900
+Oversized Heat Pump w/ 6-7 year old roof.
+Wood rning stove in living room.
+MLS# 1072627 \$99,900